shio83/freemarket_sample_55c_nagoya/README.md

 ### Association
 - belongs_to :user
-- belongs_tp :category
+- belongs_tp :category, dependent: :destroy
 - belongs_to :seller
 - belongs_to :buyer
-- has_many    :images
+- has_many   :images, dependent: :destroy
-- has_many   :comments
+- has_many   :comments, dependent: :destroy
+- belongs_to :like, dependent: :destroy

 ## commentsテーブル